Find Affordable College Courses

 In addition to its great value ranking, UND is in the top 15% of all schools on our Best Zoology Schools list.

-You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
-It ranked #4 on our 2023 Best Value Zoology Schools list.
-Located in the medium-sized city of Fargo, North Dakota State University is a public college with a large student population.
+A rank of #4 on this year’s list means North Dakota State University - Main Campus is a great value for zoology students.
+Located in the city of Fargo, North Dakota State University is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at North Dakota State University are $14,876 per year.
 Zoology majors at North Dakota State University take out an average of $24,249 in student loans while working on their egree.